OXID-eSales/graphql-base-module/docs/consuming/PlaceOrder.rst

     }

-It is your resposibility to store this ID locally, as you will need it to add products to this basket, as well as do any other preperation and checkout.
+It is your resposibility to store this ID locally, as you will need it to add products to this basket as well as to do any other preparation and the checkout.

 If you happen to "forget" the ID, you can fetch all baskets belonging to a user via the ``baskets`` field in the ``customer`` query.

-This newly create basket is empty, so lets add a product to it.
+This newly created basket is empty, so let's add a product to it.

 .. code-block:: graphql
    :caption: call to ``basketAddProduct`` mutation